SscSPs/color/CONTRIBUTING.md

 **12.** To create a pull request, click on `compare and pull requests`.

+**13.** In the PR, Add a screenshot of your change visible on UI(if possible).

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+**14.** Add appropriate title and description to your pull request explaining your changes and efforts done.

-**14.** Click on `Create Pull Request`.
+**15.** Click on `Create Pull Request`.

-**15.** Woohoo!
+**16.** Woohoo!
 You have made a PR to the color :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to our Repo!🏼**